statiqdev/CleanBlog/README.md

 # Porting From Wyam

-This blogging these is roughly compatible with the Wyam CleanBlog theme.
+This blogging theme is roughly compatible with the Wyam CleanBlog theme.
 Some notes if you're porting:

 - You will need to [create a Statiq Web app](https://statiq.dev/web/) at the root of your site (you can keep the `input` directory).
   - Run `dotnet new console` at the root of your site.